 Japanese Style Tattoos

-• lotus flower: in Buddhism it means physical and spiritual purity.
-If it is accompanied by muddy water it means attachment and carnal desires.
-And if it blooms in water, it is the promise of purity and spiritual elevation.
+- lotus flowerIn Buddhism, it signifies physical and spiritual purity.
+If it is accompanied by muddy water, it represents attachment and carnal desires.
+When it blooms in water, it symbolizes the promise of purity and spiritual elevation.

-• Dragon: means the protection of family and loved ones, the protection of home, power and longevity.
-Also faith, strength and courage necessary to fight against enemies.
+- DragonsThey represent the protection of family and loved ones, power, and longevity.
+They also symbolize faith, strength, and the courage needed to face enemies.

-• Tigre: the Japanese tiger means strength, courage, bravery, royalty, distinction, long life, ward off evil spirits, bad luck and disease.
+- TigreThe Japanese tiger symbolizes strength, courage, valor, royalty, and long life.
+It is also believed to ward off evil spirits, bad luck, and illness.

-• Pagoda- A multi-level building common in several Asian countries, including China, Vietnam, Japan, Thailand, and Korea.
+- Pagoda: Multi-level building common in several Asian countries such as China, Vietnam, Japan, Thailand and Korea.

 Other styles of tattoos that may interest you: